-If you have been diagnosed with bladder cancer and have questions or concerns about your diagnosis and treatment you should talk to your specialist nurse.
+If you have been diagnosed with prostate cancer and have questions or concerns about your diagnosis and treatment you should talk to your specialist nurse.

 - Macmillan Cancer Support